teradici/deploy/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-1. Select the Microsoft Azure account you want to access.
+1. Select the Microsoft Azure account you want to use.
 1. Enter your Password and click **Sign in.**
-1. Launch an Azure Cloud Shell Powershell instance.
+1. Launch an Azure Cloud Shell Powershell instance by clicking the Cloud Shell icon from the top panel of the Azure Portal (top right corner of the Azure Portal, close to the search bar).
 See [Overiew of Azure Cloud Shell](https://docs.microsoft.com/en-ca/azure/cloud-shell/overview?view=azurermps-5.0.0) for details on how to set this up.
 The rest of the setup steps will be run in the Azure Cloud Shell.
 It is recomended to maximize the Cloud Shell window so prompts can be properly seen.
 1. Change to your Cloud Drive directory.
     ```
     cd $HOME\CloudDrive\